How you make a claim for Universal Credit

 - your email address

-- details of the bank or building society account you want your Universal Credit paid into
+- details of the bank, building society or credit union account you want your Universal Credit paid into.
+If you cannot get an account, phone the Universal Credit Service Centre

 - documents to confirm your identity (for example, a UK driving licence or a household bill)